Berkeley Today Stories

 “Failing is not an option at Berkeley College because faculty and staff members are always willing to offer their support,” Darnella said.
 She appreciates the tutoring sessions and term paper reviews that she was offered in the Center for Academic Success.

-Health classes taught by Professor LaToya Trowers-Bell, Ed.D, were some of Darnella’s most memorable moments on campus.
+Health classes taught by former Professor LaToya Trowers-Bell, Ed.D, were some of Darnella’s most memorable moments on campus.
 She’s also extremely proud of receiving an A in Accounting.

 She continued to make the President’s or Dean’s List each semester and as an Associate’s degree student, Darnella was inducted into the Phi Theta Kappa Honors Society in 2017.